takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 hardShadowSamples = 4
 ```

-The number of initial samples that produce a hard shadow without averaging, grounding pixels close to the shadow caster.
+The number of initial samples that produce hard shadows without averaging, anchoring pixels close to the shadow caster.

 #### fadeOutSamples